orca-io/orca-challenges/challenge-3/README.md

 The red polyline is a path connecting start and end points following above requirements except it's not the shortest such path.

+The structure of example input data is JSON for simplicity.
 ##### Example graph
 [View at GeoGebra](https://www.geogebra.org/geometry/d6nepsnu)